ChaosForLunch/Stare-into-the-Abyss-game/README.md

 Stare into the Abyss (video game) was created, developed, produced, and published by Chaos For Lunch.

 ## Special Thanks
-- Ryan for keeping the roads hot.
+- To a certain neighbor for keeping the roads hot.
 - Mom, Dad, and Granpa for having video game consoles around when i was a kid.
 - Matt Wolfe for posting his video, Using AI To Build A Game From Scratch (NO Experience), on YouTube.
 - Our ISP for the lag and making games not fun to play.